WHOISshuvam/30-Days-Of-Learning/Day 1/Notes.md

 ### Cronjobs
-Never leave credintails in cron jobs.
+Never leave credentials in cron jobs.

 <!-- $1 = md5crypt $5 = sha256 $6 = sha512 -->
 ### See services runing in a system